kthadikaran/ansible/README.md

 Ansible playbook for beginner

-*If you’re new to YAML, the syntax can be tricky at first, particularly with spacing (no tabs).
+If you’re new to YAML, the syntax can be tricky at first, particularly with spacing (no tabs).
 Before running a playbook, you can check the syntax using:

-ansible-playbook --syntax-check myplaybook.yml
+$ansible-playbook --syntax-check myplaybook.yml

-*You can test a playbook without actually making any changes to the target hosts:
+You can test a playbook without actually making any changes to the target hosts:

-ansible-playbook --check myplaybook.yml
+$ansible-playbook --check myplaybook.yml

-* Stepping through a playbook may also be useful:
+Stepping through a playbook may also be useful

-ansible-playbook --step myplaybook.yml
+$ansible-playbook --step myplaybook.yml